monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/instructions.md

 ## 3. Calculate the annual balance update

-Implement the method, `SavingsAccount.annual_balance_update()` to calculate the annual balance update, taking into account the interest rate
+Implement the method, `SavingsAccount.annual_balance_update()` that takes a balance as an argument.
+The method should return the balance after one year.

 ```Crystal
 SavingsAccount.annual_balance_update(200.75)